Christian Cameron: Traitor Son Cycle

 Originally planned as a trilogy, and extended to a five book fantasy series with an alternative medieval setting.
 The major story arc takes the Red Knight from the relative obscurity of command of a little-known mercenary company to fame, international renown, worldly power, and confrontation with the real powers of his world and perhaps with his own belief system.

 Masters and Mages

 A magical fantasy alternate medieval setting fictional universe, written after the conclusion of the Traitor Son pentalogy, planned as a trilogy.

-Reenactment

-Cameron is a passionate reenactor, and uses the experiences of reenacting, including knowledge of the material culture and the skill sets required to recreate any portion of life in the past as essential tools in writing his novels.
-Cameron helps organize and direct military and non-military reenactments in the United States, Canada, and Europe.

-In 2011, Cameron, with the help of Greek reenactor Giannis Kadaglou, put on the 2500th anniversary of the Battle of Marathon in Marathon, Greece with over 100 reenactors from all over the world and thousands of Greek spectators.
-In addition to recreating the life of an early 5th-century Plataean Hoplite, Cameron also runs a group dedicated to the role of rangers and Native Americans in the American Revolution, and participates in tournaments as a knight of the late 14th century.
-One such tournament is the Deed of Alms, an annual HEMA (Historical European Martial Arts) charity tournament hosted in Toronto to combat homelessness.
+Arcana Imperii

+A departure from Cameron's historical and fantasy settings, the Arcana Imperii series is a science fiction space opera.
+Published as Miles Cameron, the series is set in a far-future human civilization where faster-than-light travel has enabled the settling of many star systems, and enormous Greatships fly trade routes across vast interstellar distances.